vulkano-rs/vulkano-book/src/06-graphics-pipeline/02-vertex-shader.md

 When we give positions to Vulkan, we need to use its coordinate system.

-In this guide we are going to draw only a single triangle for now.
+In this book we are going to draw only a single triangle for now.
 Let's pick a shape for it, for example this one:

 <center><object data="guide-vertex-input-2.svg"></object></center>